CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

       - [x] Add Label choice and plot update

 TODO Fixes:
-    - [ ] maps2d_plot.py not following MVC pattern, it should only contain view code
     - [ ] Manage callbacks when no files have been loaded (allow saving model, placing points, and baseline without loading spectra)
     - [ ] Normalization is messing with baseline/peaks_points and maybe more (for e.g. when applying normalization to a spectrum with a baseline, the baseline points are not normalized)
     - [ ] Baseline_points, empty Y if attached ?
-    - [ ] Toast bar is not visually moving when on_motion is constantly called (may be a pyqttoast issue), to test click fast on the plot while pan/zoom is active
     - [x] Icons color dont follow theme
     - [x] Spectrum list is disordered compared to the map.
 When browsing through the spectra in the list, it should traverse the map from top to bottom and left to right.
     - [x] Port updates commit 6d303df (main)